Accounting in Uruk

 Cuneiform tablet as transaction

-This tablet represents a single transaction from perhaps the temple store to a brewer so that the amount of beer that is to be received is known.
+The Cuneiform tablet represents a single transaction from perhaps the temple store to a brewer so that the amount of beer that is to be received is known.
+It highlights a transfer of a physical commodity from one party to another.

 It would also help in stock keeping in the temple grain stores. (eg balances of an account).